With human contact a no-no, Minneapolis police are getting creative with officer training

 Refresher courses for defensive tactics — which include elements of martial arts disciplines like judo, hapkido and jujitsu — have been pushed back until the fall.
 Crisis intervention training, which shows officers how to deal with mentally ill people through classroom lectures and mock scenarios, will pick up in August.
 When it does, officers will be wearing masks and following social distancing rules.

-All non-mandatory trainings have been canceled until July, and officials have suspended any training-related travel unless “it is required for mandatory certification,” the deadlines for which have been generally pushed back until the fall.
+All nonmandatory training has been canceled until July, and officials have suspended any training-related travel unless "it is required for mandatory certification," the deadlines for which have been generally pushed back until the fall.

 The academy graduation, which was expected to draw anywhere from 600 to 700 family members and friends, now will be closed to the public.
 The ceremony will instead be livestreamed, with the graduates spaced apart in a large room, officials said.